 While these traditions are mentioned below, many others could be added.
 Some to mention include: Nativity scenes; Christmas pageants; the feeling of charity and general goodwill toward others, especially the unfortunate.
 We don’t want to forget the many beloved Christmas stories and films such as Christmas Carol, Miracle on 34th Street, It’s a Wonderful Life and A Christmas Story.

 Different from many other American Christmas customs, the sending of Christmas cards was without connection to earlier history.
-However, by the 1850s they were mass-produced and sent as an acceptable form of Christmas greeting.
-Often they served as an inexpensive way to complete a long Christmas list and soon became imperative for fostering relationships, also serving as a substitute for traditional gifts.
+However, by the 1850s, they were mass-produced and sent as an acceptable form of Christmas greeting.
+Often they served as an inexpensive way to complete a long Christmas list and soon became imperative for fostering relationships and serving as a substitute for traditional gifts.
+Now, people can also send eCards (created through an eCard maker online or designing websites) to their friends and relatives on Christmas as a way of reducing paper wastage and carbon footprint.

 Decorating an evergreen tree was another American Christmas tradition that emerged in the 19th century.
 The use of the evergreen tree in Christmas celebrations spread throughout Europe and eventually made its way to the United States, in large part through the Pennsylvania Dutch in the early 19th century.
 The Christmas tree has traditionally been extravagantly decorated, with gifts, toys, sweets, and other ornaments hung on the tree, though now we often find gifts under the tree.